Seeing error code 229 on your Lennox® furnace?

 This indicates your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s important to have an Expert like one from A1 Chesney Service Experts in Calgary handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.

 We want you to be absolutely content with our furnace repair in Calgary.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*